tada5hi/ebec/README.md

 **`@ebec/http`**

-A package, which provides extendable HTTP base error classes.
+A library that provides extensible HTTP error classes that define basic information about the error.

 [Documentation](./packages/http)